SinaS24/Luxury-Watch-Analysis/README.md

 ## Overview of Findings

 This analysis explores key trends in luxury watch sales, focusing on seasonality, regional demand, and pricing strategies.
 Sales peak between August and December, driven by holiday shopping patterns, while February consistently records the lowest sales volume.
-A decline in sales in 2024 suggests potential economic shifts or changes in consumer behavior.
+A decline in sales in 2024 suggests potential economic shifts or changes in consumer behaviour.

 Regionally, the USA and Australia lead in total sales, while China and Japan show strong growth potential for luxury watch brands.
 Rolex dominates the global market, followed by Omega and Audemars Piguet, with premium brands like Patek Philippe commanding the highest prices.